Lewis & Clark Trail State Park

-Two tepee sites are available on a first come, first served basis through October 31.
-The tepee is 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people.
-No cooking or flames allowed inside the tepee.
-Pets are allowed inside the tepee but must be on leash at the site.
+Two teepees are available on a first-come, first-served basis through Oct.
+31. The teepees are 16 feet in diameter with a rubber mat ground cover and can sleep up to eight people each.
+No cooking or flames allowed inside the teepees.
+Pets are allowed inside the teepees but must be on leash at the site.

 The park provides two group camps that accommodate approximately 50 people each.
 Group Camp 1 is tent only, Group Camp 2 may accommodate tents or limited RVs.
 No hookups are available.
 Fees vary with size of the group.
 Call the park at (509) 337-6457 to reserve a group camp..

 Reservations & fees

 Services & supplies

-Supplies are available in Waitsburg and Dayton Mondays - Saturday afternoons all year.
+Supplies are available in Waitsburg and Dayton Monday through Saturday afternoons all year.
 Saturday afternoons and Sundays may require a visit to Walla Walla, 25 miles south, for supplies other than food and fuel.